UniMath/agda-unimath/src/reflection/rewriting.lagda.md

 ## Definitions

-We declare to Agda that the [identity relation](foundation.identity-types.md) may be used to define rewrite rules.
+We declare to Agda that the
+[standard identity relation](foundation.identity-types.md) may be used to define rewrite rules.

 ```agda
 {-# BUILTIN REWRITE _＝_ #-}